Quick answer

 Why a bridge model is useful

-MRR forecasts can get complicated fast.
+An MRR forecast estimates future recurring revenue by bridging starting MRR with new MRR, expansion, contraction, and churn each month.
 A bridge model keeps the levers explicit: how much MRR comes from new customers vs how much comes from retaining and expanding existing customers.
-It's a great first-pass planning tool for budgets, targets, and scenario analysis.

 Core monthly bridge